Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 11.2.1 If the Sexual Violence Response Team determines that the complaint should be processed through the complaint procedure of this policy, it will refer the complaint to the Centre for Human Rights (CHR) for processing.

 11.2.2 The Sexual Violence Response Team may impose interim measures as it considers necessary to ensure safety of the person reporting or others in the community, to reduce contact between the parties, to prevent retaliation or to avoid a hostile environment.
 Interim measures may include “no contact” orders, and/or changes in academic, extracurricular, housing, dining, employment or other arrangements.
 Both the respondent and the complainant may request modifications to the interim measures and may make a written submission in support of their request.
+The Sexual Violence Response Team will provide a written copy of the interim measures to the respondent and advise the complainant accordingly.
 Requests for modifications will be submitted to the Centre for Human Rights, which will bring the matter to the Sexual Violence Response Team for consideration.

-11.2.3 Centre for Human Rights will ensure a copy of the complaint is promptly forwarded to the respondent who will be provided with an opportunity to submit a written response.
+11.2.3 Centre for Human Rights Equity and Inclusion (REI) will ensure a copy of the complaint is promptly forwarded to the respondent who will be provided with an opportunity to submit a written response.

 11.3 Informal Resolution